boundter/boundter.github.io/pages/about.md

 permalink: /about/
 ---

-My name is Erik and in this blog I want to share stuff about my favorite subjects.
-Those include Machine Learning, Math, and Physics, not necessarily in this order.
+Hello, my is Erik.
+On this webpage I want to share interesting stuff, as well as my projects.
+This typically include Machine Learning, Programming, Math, and Physics.

-Currently I am doing my Master in Physics at the University of Potsdam.
-Since my Bachelor I was aways interested in nonlinear dynamics (formerly called chaos theory) and this is where I wrote my Bachelor Thesis and where I am now writing my Master Thesis.
+Currently I am in a PhD program in the Theoretical Physics Department at the University of Potsdam.
+The theme of my Bachelor's and Master's Thesis were complex systems.
+Specifically the synchronization behavior of coupled units (for example neurons) under the influence of noise or in small networks of units.
+The current work is financed by the DFG in the IRTG 1740.